-- For each feature vector in the dataset, we create a corresponding query by sampling an error fraction from the frac ← B(53, 0.21)/53. - 3.
-We flip the corresponding number of error bits in the original feature vector, that is, frac 1024.
+- 1. Generate a binomial distribution using the mean and standard deviation of the same iris distribution for the ND-0405. - 2.
+For each feature vector in the dataset, create a corresponding query by sampling an error fraction from the $frac \leftarrow B(53, 0.21)/53$ . - 3.
+Flip the number of error bits, frac \ 1024, in the feature vector.

-Using this technique, we obtain the same iris distributions (in blue) for synthetic and random data shown in Figures 13b and 13c.
-Since there are only 54 possible outcomes for a fraction of error bits, this leads to discontinuities in the histograms presented in Figures 13b and 13c.
+Using this technique, we obtain the same iris distributions (in blue) for synthetic and random data shown in Figures 11b and 11c.
+There are only 54 possible outcomes for a fraction of error bits, this leads to discontinuities in the histograms presented in Figures 11b and 11c.